 The other reason I am sooo adamant on keeping costs down and using free resources and programs is that it’s exactly what I DIDN’T do when I started out.
 I wanted the very best of everything right from the get-go and then quickly realized that there were a lot of things that I really didn’t need!

-Actual List of FREE Resources I Use in My Blog and Virtual Assistant Business
+Actual List of FREE Resources I Use in My Blog and Online Business

 Mailerlite: This the number one email newsletter platform I recommend but it wasn’t always this way!
 I started out right off the bat paying for Convertkit at $38CAD per month.
 Wow, does that ever add up, especially in the beginning!
 I’m soo glad I stumbled on one of the best free resources, Mailerlite; they have a super simple drag and drop feature and the platform is incredibly easy to understand.
 You can use them for free up to 1000 subscribers.
 I have done more in 2 months of using Mailerlite then I did in almost a whole year with Converkit!